 Hydrogeology of Central African Republic

-The textual information on this page was taken from the publications listed in the reference section at the bottom of this page.
+Most of the textual information on this page was taken from the publications listed in the reference section at the bottom of this page.
 If you have updated information on the hydrogeology of the Central African Republic, please get in touch.

 Lire cette page en français: Hydrogéologie de la République centrafricaine